emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

 I'm not here to rewrite all the advantages of ADT, you can read it in this chapter of this book.

 But the original question was whether we should abandon the ADT in an object-oriented language for the design of domain objects in favor of "`Anemic Domain Model`_"?
-And should we sacrifice all the benefits of Domain-Driven Design for the sake of the convenience of a particular implementation of relation resolving?
+And should we sacrifice all the benefits of Domain-Driven Design for the sake of the convenience of a particular implementation of relationship resolving?

     The bottom, bottom line here is simply this.
     OO programming is good, when you know what it is.